 An independent guide to Val Thorens

-This page gives an overview of the Val Thorens ski area sector by sector.
-We cover all the sectors - Plein Sud (3 Vallées), Péclet, Moraine, Grand Fond (Montée du Fond), Rosael/Orelle, Caron, and Boismint.
+This overview of the Val Thorens ski area covers all the sectors - Plein Sud (3 Vallées), Péclet, Moraine, Grand Fond (Montée du Fond), Rosael/Orelle, Caron, and Boismint.

 Boismint is nice to visit first thing in the morning.
 Moraine has two medium easy blues, and spectacular views from the top of Col. Plein Sud is great for afternoon sunshine, and the party bar, the Folie Douce.
 Some of the best snow can be found on the north-facing slopes in the Caron and Grand Fond sectors.
 Rosael overlooks the Maurienne Valley, and has a different feel to the rest of the Val Thorens ski area.

 Read an overview of the Val Thorens ski area here.